How to Increase FPS in League of Legends

 G-Sync Sweet Spot Configuration

-If you have a G-Sync/G-Sync Compatible monitor, here’s the optimal setup for zero tearing AND minimal input lag:
+If you have a G-Sync/G-Sync Compatible/FreeSync monitor, here’s the optimal setup for zero tearing AND minimal input lag:

 1. Enable G-Sync in NVIDIA Control Panel